 Now they were both giggling.
 “Eugh, Stevie!
 I didn't need to hear that!
 You wank off thinking of me?
 That's... well, it's... it's...” and a change came over Ray's face and a new determination showed.
 “It's sweet.” and the giggling stopped dead.

 “Stevie, I said there's more I haven't told you, and there is.
 You've always loved me?
 I've always loved you, too.
 But I'm not clever like you.
 I didn't think it out.
-There was too much at stake, I had to be what everyone built me up to be.
+There was too much at stake, I had to be what everyone built me up as.
 I couldn't be gay, so I never considered the possibility that I was.
-Like you I wasn't sensing any attraction to girls, although I kept trying to fall in love with one.
+Like you I wasn't sensing the attraction of girls, I kept trying to fall in love with one.
 That was so stupid because I knew all about love, I had a secure, safe, steady love, a love so true and faithful that I'd have staked my life on it any day.
 It was staring me in the face, staring everyone else in the face too, if they'd only looked.”

-“When you told me how you felt about me, I had to take a lot in all at once and I'm sorry, I will be sorry till the end of my days, that I failed.
+“When you told me how you felt about me, I had to take a lot in all at once, and I'm sorry, I will be sorry till the end of my days, that I failed.
 You see, I didn't only have to accept that my best friend is gay, and that he likes me, but I had to analyse what the difference was, if any, between what you declared to me and what I feel for you.
-I did that — I worked it out.
+I did that – I worked it out.
 There wasn't any significant difference.
-But to get one step further, to the conclusion that I too am gay was beyond me.
+But the conclusion that took me to, that I too am gay, was beyond me.
 That was when Jenny walked in, and she'd heard the last part of what you said.”

 Throughout this conversation they had been sitting close together on Ray's bed, but not touching, and talking in subdued voices.
-Both had been artificially calm because what they were discussing was highly emotional and they knew they wouldn't get through it if either of them let their emotions take over.
-But now, what had to be said had been said, and each of them paused to absorb the implications.
+Artificially calm, because what they were discussing was highly emotional and it would be impossible if either of them let their emotions take over.
+But now, what had to be said had been said, and each of them took pause to absorb the implications.
 It was Stephen who spoke next.